FAQs

 No, we are not a political party - we are a community organisation.
 We are a group of ACT locals who want to see politics done differently and are doing what we can to make that happen.

-Will proACT promote an independent candidate in the ACT?
+Will proACT promote independent candidates for the Federal election in the ACT?

 I’m a public servant, can I get involved?